Nawwaf1729/Stock-Forecasting-with-sentiment-analysis/README.md

 1. **Historical Stock Data**

-   -BBRI OHLCV + Technical Indicators.
+   - BBRI OHLCV + Technical Indicators.

-   -Frequency: Hourly.
+   - Frequency: Hourly.

-   -Source: Yahoo Finance.
+   - Source: Yahoo Finance.

 2. **Text / News Data**

-   -Indonesian text related to the stock or market.
+   - Indonesian text related to the stock or market.

-   -Source: CNBC Indonesia and Bisnis.com
+   - Source: CNBC Indonesia and Bisnis.com

-   -Used as input for IndoBERT sentiment analysis.
+   - Used as input for IndoBERT sentiment analysis.

 You can access the datasets [here](https://github.com/Nawwaf1729/Stock-Forecasting-with-sentiment-analysis/tree/main/Datasets)